DiogoF17/LPOO_18-19/docs/README.md

 ### HP Bar
 > The player HP bar is shown in the top of the screen; it is green when the HP is medium/high, and it is red and flickering when the HP is low.

+### Player Movement
+> The player is able to move using the WASD keys.

 ## Planned Features

-### Player Movement
-> The player will be able to move using the WASD keys.

 ### Shooting/Attacking
 > The player will also be able to shoot the monsters from a distance, launching a projectile/bullet in a certain direction, as well as performing a melee attack (short distance).
 The concept of limited ammo may also be added to the game.